Robinhood Review – Should you use it to invest in 2026?

 What products and services does Robinhood offer?

-Robinhood UK offers a limited range of products and services at this stage.
+Robinhood UK has expanded its offering since its official launch in 2024.
 This includes the opportunity to invest in US stocks and fractional shares.
 The latter, in particular, has proved popular with the UK market.
 In fact, early data suggests that 70% of UK trades are for fractional shares while 30% are for whole shares.
+In addition, UK customers can now access its Stocks and Shares ISA, allowing them to invest up to £20,000 per year tax-free.

 Beyond commission-free trading, Robinhood also offers a range of features to its customers.
-This includes Robinhood's learning platform, as well as the 24 hour market feature and extended trading hours.
+This includes Robinhood Legend, a browser-based platform offering real-time data and custom layouts.
 We explore these in further detail below.

 Robinhood 24 hour market